kevinychen05/vr-teleop-unity/README.md

 - Connect your Meta Quest 3
 - Build and run the scene in Unity
 - Move your right hand — the simulated robot will mirror your hand motions in Gazebo.
 If you make a grabbing gesture (like a fist), the robot should mirror that by closing its claws.
 Now try picking up the cube and moving it around — the cube you see through the Meta Quest should follow suit.

+  > **Note:** This project was developed as part of a summer research internship at the CoNSeRT Lab in Athens, Greece.
+Feel free to use or adapt it for your own VR/ROS integration experiments!